-Please note: I use the term QE2 as not sure how to vary correct form

-Blue highlights are queries/to be followed up.
-I would welcome Caroline’s input concerning accuracy and tone please.

-I think I may need to rework the final 3-4 paragraphs.
-I have not spent so long on them and – as they are less relevant re British fashion may have rather skimped.
-Would welcome feedback please.

-Queen Elizabeth ll and British Fashion (working title)
+Title: Queen Elizabeth ll and British Fashion

 (3,633 words inc. captions and notes re images)

-Norman Hartnell Silver and Gold, 1955

-London fashion designer Norman Hartnell, appointed Dressmaker to the Queen in 1957, designed the dustcover of his fashion memoir using royal imagery.
-He became so interested in royal dress that he wrote an historical account, Royal Courts of Fashion (Cassell 1971).

-Pic QE2 attending Scottish Industries fair 1950 Note Queen’s dress and accessories if we get image
+[PICS 1/2]

-This chapter places examples of dress worn by the late Queen Elizabeth ll within the context of the British fashion industry – accessories, textiles and clothing – and in relation to aspects of Britishness and British fashion identity.
+This chapter places examples of dress worn by Her late Majesty Queen Elizabeth ll in the context of the British fashion industry – accessories, textiles and clothing – and in relation to aspects of Britishness and British fashion identity.
 It focuses on garments that the Queen chose to keep and which now form part of the Royal Collection.
-As both Princess and Queen, Elizabeth was always stylish and, particularly in her youth, fashionable, but never overtly so, which would have been deemed inappropriate for a British Queen of her generation.
-Indeed, the pleasures she derived from choosing and wearing clothes – for her many public roles and leisure pursuits – have often been downplayed, a peculiarly British attitude.
+As both Princess and Queen, Elizabeth was always stylish and, particularly in her youth, fashionable, but never overtly so, as this would have been deemed inappropriate for a British Queen of her generation.
+Indeed, the pleasures she derived from choosing and wearing clothes – for her many public roles and for leisure pursuits – have often been downplayed, a peculiarly British attitude.

-Like her grandmother, Queen Mary (1867–1953) and mother, Queen Elizabeth The Queen Mother (1900–2002), before her, QE2 championed British trade.
-Recipients of her Royal Warrant enjoyed immense business prestige at home and abroad and her favourite London couturiers, Norman Hartnell (1901–79), Hardy Amies (1909–2003), Ian Thomas (1929–93), and Stewart Parvin (b.
-1966), were additionally appointed Knights Commanders of the Royal Victorian Order.
-In 1977, Hartnell (label est. 1923) was the first dress designer to be thus honoured.
+Like her grandmother, Queen Mary, and mother, Queen Elizabeth The Queen Mother, before her, Queen Elizabeth II championed Britain’s fashion and clothing trades.
+Recipients of her Royal Warrant enjoyed immense business prestige at home and abroad and her favourite London couturiers, Norman Hartnell and Hardy Amies, were additionally appointed Knights Commanders of the Royal Victorian Order (Hartnell was the first dress designer to be thus honoured, in 1977).

 It was not only the Queen’s choice of clothes and the highly publicised awards she bestowed, but also her attendance at textile and fashion events that generated vital publicity for the British fashion industry.
-In 2018 The Queen Elizabeth ll Design Award was initiated to recognise emerging designers of exceptional talent who can also demonstrate strong community engagement and sustainable practices.
-The inaugural winner, selected by the British Fashion Council, was Richard Quinn (b.
-1990; label est. 2016), a designer famous for body-moulding garments and masks made from floral printed fabrics.
+In 2018, The Queen Elizabeth ll Award for British Design was initiated to recognise emerging designers of exceptional talent who can also demonstrate strong community engagement and sustainable practices.
+The inaugural winner, selected by the British Fashion Council, was Richard Quinn, a designer famous for body-hugging garments and masks made from floral, printed fabrics.
 Flowers are a fashion mainstay; they are also a quintessential expression of British fashion.
-The design of the trophy for the Award was inspired by the Queen Elizabeth rose, a flower that as well as being the national flower of England has long been symbolically associated with ideas of peace and beauty and has featured in the embroidery of many a royal gown.
+The design of the trophy for the Award was inspired by the ‘Queen Elizabeth’ rose, the rose being a flower that, as well as being the national flower of England, has long been symbolically associated with ideas of peace and beauty and has featured in the embroidery of many a royal gown.